Lorilandly/raft/README.md

 implementation, however, as the logs will still be replaced by the reference from the leader.
 Nevertheless, it will affect the performance as the packet size grows larger

-## Lab 2 - Raft, Go Version

-This file details the contents of the initial Lab 2 code repository and how to use it.

-### Getting started

-If you're using the same programming language for this lab as the previous one, the look and feel of this lab should look familiar, and your environment shouldn't need any changes.

-### Initial repository contents
+### Repository contents

-The top-level directory (called `lab2-go` here) of the initial starter-code repository includes:
+The top-level directory includes:
 * This `README.md` file
-* The Lab 2 `Makefile`, described in detail later
+* The `Makefile`, described in detail later
-* The `src` source directory, containing the `raft` source directory, which is where all your work for lab 2 will be done, along with the test code
+* The `src` source directory, containing the `raft` source directory along with the test code

 Visually, this looks roughly like the following:
 ```